40 BEST Things To Do In Golden, BC

 Ski/Snowboard at Kicking Horse Mountain Resort

 British Columbia is well known for its legendary ski resorts, and Kicking Horse consistently makes the list.
 The mountain used to be serviced for heli-skiing only, but with the new addition of a massive gondola, a world of terrain has opened up to everyone.
 This Canadian ski resort is no beginner mountain with some crazy double black diamond cutes and bowls.
-A day (or week) at Kicking Horse Mountain Resort is one of the best things to do in Golden in the winter.
+Spending a day (or a week!) at Kicking Horse Mountain Resort is one of the best things to do in Golden in the winter.

 Over half the runs on the mountain are either rated as black or double black, and it’s well known for being an advanced and expert rider mountain.
 What makes the mountain even better is its location on the Powder Highway.
 Kicking Horse is known for getting epic snow dumps and being the ‘Champagne Powder Capital of Canada.’